apple/swift-collections/README.md

 - [`OrderedDictionary<Key, Value>`][OrderedDictionary], an ordered variant of the standard `Dictionary`, providing similar benefits.

-- [`ShareableSet`][ShareableSet] and [`ShareableDictionary`][ShareableDictionary], persistent hashed collections implementing Compressed Hash-Array Mapped Prefix Trees (CHAMP).
+- [`TreeSet`][TreeSet] and [`TreeDictionary`][TreeDictionary], persistent hashed collections implementing Compressed Hash-Array Mapped Prefix Trees (CHAMP).
 These work similar to the standard `Set` and `Dictionary`, but they excel at use cases that mutate shared copies, offering dramatic memory savings and radical time improvements.

 [BitSet]: Documentation/BitSet.md
 [BitArray]: Documentation/BitArray.md